cng822/Image-Recognition-AI/README.md

 # CS302-Python-2020-Group33 - Object Classification #

-The purpose of this project is to create an object recogniser with the help of pytorch models.
+The purpose of this project is to create an object recogniser with the help of PyTorch models.

 ## Motivation ##